harbaum/MiSTeryNano/TANG_CONSOLE_60K.md

 ![MiSTeryNano on TM138K](board/m0s_pmod/m0s_pmod_tc60k.jpg)

+An optional Plastation Dualshock 2 PMOD may by inserted in the second PMOD closer to the HDMI connector.
+A game controller in port P1 will then be mapped to the Atari ST's joystick port.

 The firmware for the M0S Dock is the [same version as for the Tang Nano 20K and all other boards](https://github.com/harbaum/FPGA-Companion).